 F2.3.
-If a student completes the PG core course as a soft core subject at the UG level, a maximum of 2 courses may be replaced with any other program specific soft core courses at M.Tech level after matching the syllabi with due approval from the office of the academic affairs.
+If a student completes the PG core course as a elective course at the UG level, a maximum of 2 courses may be replaced with any other program specific elective courses at M.Tech level after matching the syllabi with due approval from the office of the academic affairs.